-Molecular biologists need to understand gene sequencing, cell signaling and gene expression, as well as organize and differentiate cells.
-They need to accurately record information and interpret results, which are to be passed on and communicated with others for non-scientific consumption.
+Molecular biologists need to understand gene sequencing, cell signaling, and gene expression, as well as organize and differentiate cells.
+They need to accurately record information and interpret results, which are then passed on and communicated with others for non-scientific consumption.

 Molecular Biology Job Duties

-Job opportunities exist in private industries, universities and government agencies.
+Job opportunities exist in private industries, universities, and government agencies.
 In private industry, molecular biologists can serve as consultants while advising on scientific issues, such as environmental problems.
 For the government, they can research new ways to treat and diagnose disease.
-In universities, teachers are needed to help push new minds to grow the field and instruct students on how to conduct research properly and question existing models of scientific thinking.
+In universities, professors are needed to contribute to research within their fields, push new minds to grow the field, and instruct students on how to conduct research properly and question existing models of scientific thinking.